amdy87/MySQL-Filesystem/README.md

 (U11)
 > When the "options" dialog is open, I click the properties button and the "properties" dialog appears displaying the metadata of the file.

+(U38)
+> To edit the metadata I press the edit button on the options dialog

+(U39)
+> After making the edits I press the confirm button to save my edits to the metadata

+(U40)
+> I press the cancel button to discard any changes I made

 ##### Navigation